Sohag Governorate: Archaeology

-In April 2019, the archaeological mission of the Ministry of Antiquities led by Mostafa Waziri uncovered a tomb of a nobleman called Toutou and his wife at Al-Dayabat archaeological site dating back to the Ptolemaic era.
-The tomb contained two tiny rooms with two limestone sarcophagi.
-Besides, well preserved mummy, mummified animals and birds including falcons, eagles, cats, dogs and shrews were also revealed in the tomb.
+In April 2019, the archaeological mission of the Ministry of Tourism and Antiquities led by Mostafa Waziri uncovered a tomb of a nobleman called Toutou and his wife at al-Dayabat archaeological site dating back to the Ptolemaic Kingdom.
+The tomb contained two tiny rooms with two limestone sarcophagi as well as a well-preserved mummy and mummified animals (including falcons, eagles, cats, dogs and shrews) were also revealed in the tomb.

 Municipal divisions

-The governorate is divided into municipal divisions with a total estimated population as of July 2017 of 4,995,155.
-In the case of Sohag governorate, there are two new cities, five agsam and twelve marakiz.
+The governorate is divided into municipal divisions with a total estimated population as of January 2024 of 5,853,394.
+In the case of Sohag governorate, there are two new cities, five agsam and twelve markaz.
 In some instances there is a markaz and a kism with the same name.

 Population

-According to population estimates, in 2015 the majority of residents in the governorate lived in rural areas, with an urbanization rate of only 21.4%.
-Out of an estimated 4,603,861 people residing in the governorate in 2015, 3,618,543 people lived in rural areas and 985,318 lived in urban areas.
+According to population estimates, in 2024 the majority of residents in the governorate lived in rural areas, with an urbanization rate of only 21.4%.
+Out of an estimated 5,853,394 people residing in the governorate in 2024, 4,600,768 people lived in rural areas and 1,252,626 lived in urban areas.